michellesh/michellesh/_projects/2022-05-19-dnd-mini-platform.md

 ## Inspiration

-I got this idea from [SparkFun](https://www.sparkfun.com/news/3975){:target="blank"}!
+I got this idea from [SparkFun](https://www.sparkfun.com/news/3975){:target="blank"} and [@thingsrobmade](https://mobile.twitter.com/thingsrobmade){:target="blank"}!
 Ever since I saw [their blog post](https://www.sparkfun.com/news/3975){:target="blank"} I have been excited to make one of these, and I also really wanted to make a D&D themed gift for a friend!
 Then when I came up with the idea to whittle the base platform, I immediately ordered parts!
 Thank you SparkFun for the inspiration.
 Also fun fact, I think this is the first project I've ever made that doesn't have any code or a board!

 ## Parts/Equipment